-- Authenticity and integrity
+- Authenticity and integrity:

+- Provides data integrity by using an authentication algorithm.

 - via HMAC

 - over IP headers and data

+- It does not encrypt the packet.

-- Advantage: the authenticity of data and IP header information is protected • it gets a little complicated with mutable fields, which are supposed to be altered by network as packet traverses the network
+- Advantage: the authenticity of data and IP header information is protected

+- it gets a little complicated with mutable fields (e.g., TTL), which are supposed to be altered by network as packet traverses the network

-- - some fields are immutable, and are protected
+- some fields are immutable, and are protected

 - Confidentiality of data is not preserved

 - Replay protection via AH sequence numbers

 - note that this replicates some features of TCP (good?)